giocosmiano/exploring-spring-boot-2/ch07-micro-service-config-service/readme.md

  - By default, `Spring Cloud Config` clients will seek `{spring.application.name}.yml`, so if `spring.application.name=eureka` then it'll seek `eureka.yml`

+ - To retrieve different versions of configuration settings, we have to set in `bootstrap.yml` to fetch an alternative label referring to either a `branch` or a `tag`

+ - IntelliJ `MultiRun` plugin to group together several launch configurations into a single command.

 ### Further readings